llloret/osmid/README.md

 * --oscport or -o <UDP port number>: send the OSC output to the specified port - can be specified multiple times to send to more than one port
 * --osctemplate or -t <OSC template>: use the specified OSC output template (use $n: midi port name, $i midi port id, $c: midi channel, $m: message_type).
 For example: -t /midi/$c/$m
 * --oscrawmidimessage or -r: send the raw MIDI data in the OSC message, instead of a decoded version
-* --monitor or -m: dump information to standard output about the MIDI messages received and the OSC messages encoded and sent.
-Use -m 2 to see sent OSC over the wire
+* --monitor or -m: logging level.
+Number from 0 to 6.
+Smaller number is more verbose
 * --list: List input MIDI devices
 * --heartbeat or -b: sends OSC heartbeat message
 * --help: Display this help message